jscoq/jscoq/README.md

 $ google-chrome-beta --allow-file-access-from-files --js-flags="--stack-size=65536" index.html
   ```

-* _Bytecode cache_:

-  By default JsCoq must compile ocaml's bytecode to javascript on the
-  fly to load cma plugins.
-However, we can cache the process of
-  compilation by creating a bcache.
-The process is a bit involved:

-  1) Load all the .cma files you want to be cached from a regular web
-     browser, they will get compiled and cached.

-  2) Call the `dumpCache()` function from the JS console; this should
-     download the cache.

-  3) Place the files in the `jscoq` directory, and do `make
-     bcache`.
-The cache will be then processed using the
-     `coq-tools/byte_cache.js` program to generate a `/bcache.list`
-     file and a `/bcache` directory.

-     This requires node.

-  A set of loaders are provided in the `loaders/` folder.

-  This step will go away soon as `js_of_ocaml` support offline compilation and loading of cma files.

 * Profit!

-* Addon Packages: ssreflect/mathcomp + lots more.
+### Building Addon Packages:

-  JsCoq supports extra addons, including ssreflect.
-Package download
+  JsCoq supports many extra addons, including ssreflect.
+Package
-  and building is still not very streamlined.
-External packages are
+  download and building is still not very streamlined.
+External
-  built into jscoq in two steps:
+  packages are built into jscoq in two steps:

   - Building the package itself with the Coq version linked to jsCoq.
   - Generating the package files for jsCoq.